ericlam1110/my-first-repo/readme.txt

 Welcome to My First Repo
-Learning Git is going well so far.
+why there is no comflict so far.
 I added this line in the update-readme branch.
 It's cloudy outside today.